Legacy Giving Options

 By donating securities, your generous contribution will provide enhanced support to the families and children we serve, and help raise awareness of our programs.
 Giving a gift of publicly traded stock that has increased in value and that you have owned for more than one year may provide greater tax benefits than making a donation of cash.
 Your charitable income tax deduction is equal to the fair market value of the stock, and you may avoid paying the capital gains tax on any increase in the current value over the original cost of the stock.
 You may also save by not incurring brokerage fees because you are transferring ownership rather than selling the stock.

-A donation of real estate to Nebraska Children’s Home Society can reduce your tax burden and provide you with the benefit of savings that comes from relief of the maintenance of your property.
+A donation of real estate through your will to Nebraska Children’s Home Society can reduce your tax burden and provide you with the benefit of savings that comes from relief of the maintenance of your property.
 You can also avoid capital gains tax on highly appreciated properties with your charitable donation of real estate.